benc-uk/dmgo/readme.md

 ## Status

 - Boots some ROMs, and runs the Gameboy boot ROM if present
-- About 60% of the CPU opcodes
+- 100% of the CPU opcodes (Yet to be fully tested)
-- 100% of the CB prefix opcodes
+- 100% of the CB prefix opcodes (Yes to be fully tested)
 - PPU: Functional rendering but incomplete (e.g. scanlines)
 - Some interrupts, e.g. vblank
 - Timing: CPU and PPU mostly? clock correct